muppurigithub/may2023/README.md

-# may2023
-darshan training
-This is the first command from github web interface
+This is the third command from echo